 To purchase ‘Parkinson’s Warrior: Fighting Back & Taking Control’, click here.

 This is a guest article appearing on Parkinson’s Life.
-The information given is the viewpoint of the author, and does not represent an endorsement by the European Parkinson’s Disease Association of any particular treatments, products or companies.
+The information given is the viewpoint of the author, and does not represent an endorsement by the Parkinson’s Europe of any particular treatments, products or companies.
 This article is not a substitute for advice from your doctor, pharmacist or other healthcare professional.
 Parkinson’s Life makes no representations or warranties of any kind, express or implied, about the completeness or accuracy of information provided.

 Share this story